pnsaeta/p064/docs/PR-Ideas.md

 an ellipse is given by $$\epsilon = c/a$$, where the distance from the center to one focus is $$ c = \sqrt{a^{2}- b^{2}} $$, $$a$$ is the semimajor axis, and $$b$$ is the semiminor axis.)
-For the purposes of this problem, ignore the ``average'' separation of the stars; take instead the period of their orbit to be \umph{exactly} 80 years.
+For the purposes of this problem, ignore the *average* separation of the stars; take instead the period of their orbit to be *exactly* 80 years.
 You can then use Kepler's third law
 \begin{equation}
 	T^{2} = \frac{4\pi^{2} \mu}{k} a^{3}